 - Prototype & MVP Development – Bob Warwick – Whole Punk Creators

 - Product Management: Startup vs. Enterprise – Sean Daniel – FTS Inc

 - The Art of Giving a Sh*t – Will Fraser – ReferralSaaSquatch

 We also introduced the Side Project Side Table this year, which provided attendees a chance to discuss passion projects with professional developers and mentors.
 The table was operated and sponsored by mentors from Ladies Learning Code, who spent the day reviewing side projects, giving feedback, and discussing with students what they enjoyed building.
 In exchange for sharing their side projects, students were entered to win a random draw for a $500 scholarship (furnished by Hello Ventures).
 It was really exciting to hear about all the great products/ideas that students are building and iterating on.

 What is the point of all this?

-StartupSlam has two goals, and no, one of those goals was not to see if we could order the most pizza for any event in Victoria; for the record this crew did demolish over 140 pizzas.
-The first is to introduce modern and industry focused technologies and concepts to students who are predominantly learning and building in an academic environment.
+StartupSlam has two goals – and no, one of those goals was not to see if we could order the most pizza for any event in Victoria but for the record, this crew did demolish over 140 pizzas – the first goal is to introduce modern and industry-focused technologies and concepts to students who are predominantly learning and building in an academic environment.
 These two styles are very different and, like any industry, the more exposure to how things are done “in the wild” is always a benefit to students who will be entering the job market in the near future.